• Home

 The Nation's Oldest All Volunteer Crisis Center

+The Listening Ear was founded on July 15, 1969 as a culmination of efforts between Michigan State University students, faculty and community residents.
+These individuals banded together in the hopes of doing something constructive in light of the unrest caused by the Vietnam War.
+It was decided that if 1,000 calls were received in the first three months, they would remain open.
+An astounding 1,500 calls came in the first month and the center has remained open ever since.
 This adds up to more than 1,000,000 hours of volunteer time and service provided to the community over the last 50 years.
 The Listening Ear strives to improve the quality of life in the community by providing anonymous, confidential crisis intervention and referral services free of charge to both telephone and drop-in clients (drop-in service is not available currently due to Covid) .
 Most clients of the Listening Ear are from the Lansing/East Lansing vicinity, but there are no residency requirements to receive crisis services.
 Our organization receives calls from men, women, and youth of all ages who are experiencing crises, which we define as any situation in which a person’s normal coping mechanisms are unable to handle the situation.

 PoliciesWe have included here some of our more recent or updated policies.
 It is not a complete list, we are in the process of adding more information to our site and will include our full list of policies and procedures in the near future.
 Specific questions about The Listening Ear’s full policies and procedures can be directed to our email contactus@theear.org.

+Background Check Policy and ProcedureThe Listening Ear Crisis Intervention Center will conduct background checks on all applicants.
 Any current or future staff member whose background check reveals conviction(s) of felony or misdemeanors including, but not limited to embezzlement, fraud, assault of a violent or sexual nature, stalking, domestic violence, and violent misdemeanors will be reviewed by the Background Review Committee, (BRC), to determine whether or not they are eligible to volunteer.

 Procedure By consensus decision, a member of the Board of Directors, an at-large member of the volunteer staff, and the SAC Professional Consultant will compose the Background Review Committee.
 They will run and review potential trainee’s background checks.
 For those individuals whose background check reveals criminal behavior, the following considerations will be discussed to determine the appropriateness of that individual’s participation as a volunteer at The Listening Ear: The Board of Directors representative will be responsible for reporting to the Board of Directors the aggregate results of work done by the committee.
 After initial background checks are performed, annual background checks will be run on all volunteer staff on the anniversary of their acceptance on staff by the Background Check Committee.